Health Resources

 Medication

 Not all children with heart disease require medication.
-Those who do may need it for fluid reduction, aiding heart pumping, rhythm control or blood thinning.
+Those who do may need it for fluid reduction, to aid heart pumping, for rhythm control, or for blood thinning.

 While these medications are generally safe, side effects can occur, especially with other illnesses or medication changes.
-Any unusual symptoms or side-should be promptly reported to the doctor.
+Any unusual symptoms or side effects should be promptly reported to the doctor.

 Pregnancy